College Advising Corps

 The college adviser position is a full-time, two-year position.
 College advisers are placed at partner high schools in both rural and urban settings, including Mecklenburg County, to serve students and carry out the mission and goals of the CAC to help students apply for college admission and for financial aid.

 The position of college adviser requires tact, diplomacy, and a strong commitment to service.
 Successful advisers demonstrate the ability to collaborate creatively and effectively with others in order to solve problems and reach goals.
 Successful advisers also demonstrate excellent organizational and communication skills, including the ability to listen carefully and to write and speak persuasively.
-The position requires a bachelor's degree from Davidson College, preferably earned in December 2020 or May 2021.
-Candidates with Davidson College degrees earned in 2018-2020 will also be considered.
+The position requires a bachelor's degree from Davidson College, preferably earned within the last year.

 College Advising Corps advisers will report to the program director and to an on-site facilitator in each of the schools they serve.
 Advisers will be expected to live within the service area and to involve themselves in the surrounding communities.

-Adviser training will begin in late June/early July 2021 and run for approximately four weeks, with advisers living on Davidson's campus (if campus is open for summer programs) and provided room and board during this time.
+Adviser training will begins in late June/early July and runs for approximately four weeks, with advisers living on Davidson's campus (if campus is open for summer programs) and provided room and board during this time.
 If health guidance does not allow campus living during training, it will be conducted remotely.
-Advisers will be paid during the training period, and will enter their respective schools full-time in early- to mid-August of 2021.
+Advisers will be paid during the training period, and will enter their respective schools full-time in early- to mid-August.
 All adviser appointments are made assuming funding is available and approved.